jstable1/brain-food/README.md

 - Apple iTunes API
 - Open Library API

+### User Experience
+Users are able to type a search term in the "Search by Keyword" box or select a category under "Search by Category".
+The users search criteria is then used to search for relevant books and podcasts that are then recommended to the user.

 ### Screenshot
 <img width="1440" alt="Screen Shot 2022-02-02 at 5 18 21 PM" src="https://user-images.githubusercontent.com/93904532/152259815-9c861355-72b8-460f-8e97-5c6212018589.png">
 <img width="1440" alt="Screen Shot 2022-02-02 at 5 19 47 PM" src="https://user-images.githubusercontent.com/93904532/152259948-f327778b-97b2-4b4a-9bc6-7fcc4a4884dc.png">